 Starting in Egyptian times, chemical peels were the first form of non-surgical cosmetic treatments used to slow down the aging process and rejuvenate tired, dull skin and wrinkles.
 A chemical peel is a process involving various chemical agents being applied to the skin which causes isolated intentional injury that is superficial to the top layers of the skin.
 This is called exfoliation and the top layers of dead cells then slough off to reveal a new more youthful layer of fresh skin.
 Chemical peels are great rejuvenation and anti-aging because as you age the cell turnover slows down.
 When dead skin cells start to pile up on the skint hey can cause the skin to look dull, crepey, dry, and uneven pigmentation.

 Unfortunately the media often depicts chemical peels in movies and TV as scary, red tomato faces with weeks of downtime, but that is not the case.
 There are light (superficial), medium and strong depth chemical Peels and they differ in how deep they penetrate the skin layers.
 The deeper the penetration, the more extensive the rejuvenation and recovery time.
-It is always a good idea to start with light peels first to prepare the skin and then ease into stronger peels.
-Chemical Peels are a great way to rejuvenate and maintain skin after acne treatments or any type of laser skin resurfacing treatments.
+It is always a good idea to start with light peels first to prepare the skin and then ease into stronger peels. according to a post on the American Acne Foundation blog, Chemical Peels are a great way to rejuvenate and maintain skin after acne treatments or any type of laser skin resurfacing treatments.